ddoronin/monas/README.md

 ### Example

-Let's imagine that we need to implement a repository of users.
+Let's imagine that we need to implement a repository of users that will be used to find users by id and print their full names.

 ```typescript
 class User{